The Man with a Cloak: Music

 The dramatic score for the film was composed and conducted by David Raksin.
-In his score, he wrote for an uncommon ensemble of instruments - 2 flutes, 1 oboe, 2 clarinets, 1 bass clarinet, 1 bassoon; 1 horn, 1 trumpet, 1 trombone; 1 percussion, and a solo viola d’amore - and included a musical clue to the identity of Dupin.
+In his score, he wrote for an uncommon ensemble of instruments - 2 flutes, 1 oboe, 2 clarinets, 1 bass clarinet, 1 bassoon; 1 horn, 1 trumpet, 1 trombone; 1 percussion, and a solo viola d’amore.
 He also employed a tone row in the main title theme, claimed to be the first used in film.
+The tone row begins E-D-G-A-(Re), and Raksin joked that he wanted to see if anyone noticed he had spoiled the hero's identity during the credits.

 "Another Yesterday", the song performed onscreen by Barbara Stanwyck, was written by Earl K. Brent and dubbed by vocalist Harriet Lee.

 The complete score by Raksin was issued on cd in 2009, on Film Score Monthly records.

 Cinematic clues as to Dupin's real identity

 The film opens by challenging viewers with the puzzle raised by the following text:“In the lives of all men there are moments of mystery—for man often yearns, and sometimes chooses, to wander alone and nameless.
-This is the tale of such a wanderer, once little known and less respected, whose real name later became immortal.”TCM'S Charles Sterritt comments on the revelation of Dupin as Edgar Alan Poe in the last shot of the film: “If you haven't guessed it a few reels before that, you weren't paying much attention in junior high.”
+This is the tale of such a wanderer, once little known and less respected, whose real name later became immortal.”TCM'S Charles Sterritt comments on the revelation of Dupin as Edgar Allan Poe in the last shot of the film: “If you haven't guessed it a few reels before that, you weren't paying much attention in junior high.”
 Clues throughout the picture include: